openfootball/openfootball.github.io/questions.md

 ## Download Pre-Built `football.db` Copy or Build Your Own `football.db` Copy

-Q: Where can I get pre-built `football.db`, `worldcup.cp` etc. copies?
+Q: Where can I get (download) pre-built `football.db`, `worldcup.cp` etc. copies?

-A: You can get pre-built single-file SQLite databases (working anywhere, that is, Windows, Mac, Linux, etc.) copies on the [build release page](https://github.com/openfootball/build/releases).
+A: You can get (download) pre-built single-file SQLite databases (working anywhere, that is, Windows, Mac, Linux, etc.) copies on the [build release page](https://github.com/openfootball/build/releases).